Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

 Think of these laws as layers of protection operating at different levels.
 Some establish fundamental civil rights, others create specific educational entitlements, and still others govern accountability and privacy.
-When you encounter exam questions about special education, don't just recall which law does what—understand why each law exists and what gap it fills in the overall framework.
-That's what separates surface-level memorization from the kind of thinking that earns top scores on FRQs.
+When you encounter exam questions about special education, don't just recall which law does what.
+Understand why each law exists and what gap it fills in the overall framework.

 These laws establish the broadest protections against disability discrimination.
 They apply across all areas of public life, not just education, and set the baseline expectation that individuals with disabilities cannot be excluded or treated unequally.

-Compare: Section 504 vs. ADA—both prohibit disability discrimination, but Section 504 applies specifically to federally funded programs while ADA covers all public entities regardless of funding.
-If an FRQ asks about a student denied access to a school event, either law could apply, but Section 504 is your go-to for school-specific scenarios.
+Compare: Section 504 vs. ADA: both prohibit disability discrimination, but Section 504 applies specifically to federally funded programs while ADA covers all public entities regardless of funding.
+If a question asks about a student denied access to a school event, either law could apply, but Section 504 is your go-to for school-specific scenarios.

-Compare: IDEA vs. Section 504—IDEA provides specific entitlements (IEP, specialized instruction) but has stricter eligibility requirements.
+Compare: IDEA vs. Section 504: IDEA provides specific entitlements (IEP, specialized instruction, related services like speech therapy) but has stricter eligibility requirements tied to 13 disability categories.
 Section 504 covers more students but typically results in accommodations rather than specialized services.
-Know which applies when: a student with ADHD might have a 504 plan, while a student with a learning disability likely has an IEP.
+A student with ADHD who needs extended time but no specialized instruction might have a 504 plan, while a student with a learning disability who needs specially designed instruction would likely have an IEP.

 These provisions govern where students with disabilities are educated.
-The underlying principle is that segregation should be the exception, not the default, and that students benefit from learning alongside their peers.
+The underlying principle is that segregation should be the exception, not the default.

-Compare: LRE vs. full inclusion—LRE doesn't mandate that every student be in general education all day.
-It requires that placement decisions start with the assumption of inclusion and move toward more restrictive settings only when necessary.
+Compare: LRE vs. full inclusion: LRE doesn't mandate that every student be in general education all day.
+It requires that placement decisions start with the assumption of inclusion and move toward more restrictive settings only when the general education environment, even with supports, cannot meet the student's needs.
 This nuance frequently appears in scenario-based questions.

 These laws establish how schools measure and report outcomes for all students, including those with disabilities.
-They reflect the policy shift toward holding schools accountable for results, not just compliance.
+They reflect the policy shift toward holding schools accountable for results, not just compliance with procedures.

-Compare: NCLB vs. ESSA—both emphasize accountability for students with disabilities, but ESSA gives states more flexibility in how they measure success and intervene in struggling schools.
-If asked about current federal education policy, ESSA is the operative law; NCLB provides historical context.
+Compare: NCLB vs. ESSA: both emphasize accountability for students with disabilities, but ESSA gives states significantly more flexibility in how they measure success and intervene in low-performing schools.
+If asked about current federal education policy, ESSA is the operative law; NCLB provides historical context for why accountability systems exist.

 These laws address how student information is protected and what tools and technologies must be available to support learning.

-Compare: FERPA vs. IDEA procedural safeguards—both involve parental rights, but FERPA governs record access and privacy across all students, while IDEA's safeguards specifically protect parents' roles in special education decision-making.
+Compare: FERPA vs. IDEA procedural safeguards: both involve parental rights, but they protect different things.
+FERPA governs record access and privacy for all students.
+IDEA's procedural safeguards specifically protect parents' roles in special education decision-making (consent for evaluations, participation in IEP meetings, due process hearings).
 A question about accessing records is FERPA; a question about disputing an IEP is IDEA.

 | Concept | Best Examples |